Personal Or Online Interview: Choose Wisely

 • You can see the office and understand the corporate culture

-One of the biggest advantages of in-person interview is that you face the other representatives of the company (receptionist, secretary, etc.) and can get a valuable insight into the corporate culture.
+One of the biggest advantages of an in-person interview is that you face the other representatives of the company (receptionist, secretary, etc.) and can get valuable insight into the corporate culture.
 The style of communication, dress code, the happiness/unhappiness of other employees – all of the above helps you understand if the company is actually a good fit.

-• It’s the best way to make a great impression
+• It's the best way tomake a great impression

 • You can track how well the interview is going

 face-to-face interviews allow you to take full advantage of body language and nonverbal clues.
-In particular, you can follow the interviewer’s reaction to understand whether they are truly interested or just wait until the interview is over and correct your behavior or answers accordingly.
+In particular, you can follow the interviewer's reaction to understand whether they are truly interested or just wait until the interview is over and correct your behavior or answers accordingly.
+The opinion about your candidacy is immediately apparent.

 • It requires much preparation